REGENERATIVE ECONOMY ACTIVATOR PROGRAM

 1. Foundations of regenerative enterprise

 • Regenerative enterprises work to catalyse the shift to an economy that works to heal our social, ecological and economic challenges.
+Delivered by Regen Labs and partners

-• Principles of place-based regeneration
+• Principles of place-based regeneration and regenerative enterprise

-• Business models for regenerative enterprise
+• Example business models for regenerative enterprise

-• Introduction to philanthropy and funding
+• Introduction to philanthropy and catalytic funding

 2. Mapping collaboration & impact